istio/istio.io/content/docs/setup/kubernetes/getting-started/index.md

 check the [requirements for pods and services](/docs/setup/kubernetes/additional-setup/requirements/).
 {{< /tip >}}

-When you're ready to consider more advanced Istio setups, check out the following:
+When you're ready to consider more advanced Istio use cases, check out the following resources:

 - If you want your installation to use Istio's Container Network Interface (CNI) plugin, visit our [CNI guide](/docs/setup/kubernetes/additional-setup/cni/).